ripixel/fitglue-server/README.md

 # FitGlue

 **FitGlue** is a serverless fitness data aggregation and routing platform built on Google Cloud Platform.
-It ingests workout data from multiple sources (Hevy, Keiser, Fitbit), enriches it with standardized formats (FIT files), and routes it to connected services like Strava.
+It ingests workout data from multiple sources (Hevy, Fitbit), enriches it with standardized formats (FIT files), and routes it to connected services like Strava.

 ## Architecture